gitd01/dsa-library/README.md

 - To add implementation of a Data Structure/ Algorithm navigate to the respective folder
 - If the Data Structure or Algorithm you want to add doesn't have a folder, you are free to create a new folder
 - Inside the respective folder, click `Create new file`
-- File name convention: DataStructure_languageName.extension or AlgorithmName_languageName.extension
+- File name convention: DataStructure.extension or AlgorithmName.extension
 - Add the complete implementation & `commit` the changes
 - `Sync` to Fetch Upstream & if there are no merge conflicts ,click on `Contribute`
 - Create `Pull Request` following proper convention